 There are not enough words to describe Karen Robinson.
 As an MIT alum and Harvard Business School graduate, Karen is talented, tough, tenacious, and driven to improve our world.
 She has taken her STEM career to the top in her 30s…she is simply badass.

-The Oklahoma native grew up in a home where intellectual conversation was encouraged.
+The Oklahoma native grew up in a home where intellectual conversations were always encouraged.
 Her father, a physician, was a physics major in college and her mother was a nurse.

 My parents are both very logical, so I grew up asking a lot of questions.
 They never acted like me being a girl made any difference---that was just something other people thought.